 Digital books (eBooks) have a default loan period of , after which they expire automatically.
 You are not required to return eBooks.

-You can check out twenty-five items, including up to 5 DVDs.
+You can check out twenty-five items, including 5 DVDs.
 See the page on Borrowing for more details.

 In the Catalog